mvpjava/docker-swarm-development-env/README.md

 Advantages of Using Docker Swarm in a Develpoment Environment
 ==============================================================

-1) Start the Java Developer environment by running the command ...
+1) Start the Java Developer environment and simulate a regular build by running the command ...

 $ ./run_sts4_ide.sh